axita04/On-Off-Keying-module/README.md

 10) It is optional to enable tests and examples but it should build regardless

 11) It may take a while but it should build, and now you can use the on-off-keying-module in NS3 simulations

+12) as far as the error model and propagation model are concerned, they can be also put into the model folder of the module but propagation can also be added onto the propagation module that is native to ns3, just be sure to add everything to its respective wscript

 //Running a script